howtographql/howtographql/content/frontend/angular-apollo/3-mutations-creating-links.md

 ---
 title: "Mutations: Creating Links"
 pageTitle: "GraphQL Mutations with React & Apollo Tutorial"
 description: "Learn how you can use GraphQL mutations with Apollo Client.
-Use Apollo's service inject in the component to define and send mutations."
+Use Apollo's service injected in the component to define and send mutations."
 question: Which of the following statements is true?
 // Todo : find a question
 answers: ["Only queries can be executed with the Apollo service ", "'gql' is a higher-order component from the apollo-angular package", "GraphQL mutations never take any arguments"]
 correctAnswer: 2
 ---

 In this section, you'll learn how you can send mutations with Apollo.
-It's actually not that different from sending queries and follows similar steps that were mentioned before with queries:
+It's not that different from creati queries and follows similar steps that were mentioned before with queries:

 1. write the mutation as a ts constant using the `gql` parser function
 2. use `Apollo` service to call the mutation through the `mutate` method